· 11 mins

 For example, if you run a clothing company directed at young people, you might set a goal of working with popular Instagram influencers.
 If you want to drive more traffic to your website, try starting a blog.
 Or, if you already have one, you might make an effort to improve your blog performance through SEO efforts.
 If you want to convert more traffic into leads, your might test new CTAs or pop-up forms.

-Determine the results you’d like to see not just overall, but from each of your main marketing channels.
+Determine the results you’d like to see overall and from each of your main marketing channels.

 3. Break down your goals into monthly and quarterly targets